mozilla/skywriter/docs/tutorials/gui.html.markdown

 ---
 layout: default
-title: Bespin Tutorials
+title: Skywriter Tutorials
 subtitle: Adding to the GUI
 ---

 Introduction
 ============

-Since Bespin is a webapp, any Bespin command could conceivably pop up some bit of user interface to interact with the user.
+Since Skywriter is a webapp, any Skywriter command could conceivably pop up some bit of user interface to interact with the user.
 It's just a matter of creating some DOM nodes and placing them on the screen.

-But, if you want something a bit more persistent and integrated, you'll need to learn a bit about how Bespin's GUI is put together.
+But, if you want something a bit more persistent and integrated, you'll need to learn a bit about how Skywriter's GUI is put together.
 That's what this tutorial is about.

-At the same time, we're going to talk about how Bespin plugins can themselves be pluggable.
+At the same time, we're going to talk about how Skywriter plugins can themselves be pluggable.

 In this tutorial, we assume that you're already familiar with using dryice and